magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-columns.md

 ![Columns Component Example]({{ site.baseurl }}/common/images/ui_comps/ui-columns-result.png)

-### Integrate Columns component as list with Listing component
+### Integrate the Columns component as a list with the Listing component

 This is an example of how the Columns component with the list display mode integrates with the [Listing]({{ page.baseurl }}/ui_comp_guide/components/ui-listing-grid.html) component: